chriswhunter89/SmartPensionChallenge/README.md

 # SmartPension Challenge

 ## About
-Welcome to my repo for the SmartPension Chellenge repository.
+Welcome to my repo for the SmartPensionChallenge repository.
 This repositiory contains all the code files & resources required to complete the challenge.
 Please refer to `SP Test - Ruby.pdf` document within the `sp_challenge_details` folder for full details of the challenge.

 ## Set-up